-Echeveria ‘Blue Curls’ is a mostly solitary succulent with rosettes to 12 inches (30 cm) in diameter, with frilly-edged aqua blue-green leaves that take on showy pink hues in spring and fall.
-The flowers are reddish-pink in color, well spaced along long stalks in summer.
+Echeveria 'Blue Curls' is a usually solitary succulent with rosettes up to 12 inches (30 cm) in diameter.
+The leaves are frilly-edged and aqua blue-green.
+They take on showy pink hues in spring and fall.
+The flowers are reddish-pink, well spaced along long stalks and appear in summer.

 How to Grow and Care